 - Do not plug the device into computers or other USB-capable devices.

 - Find a device that has a battery you remove from the atomizer to charge.
 These appear to be safer than the models that remain attached when charging.

 - Do not overcharge your battery or leave it plugged in and unattended.

-If you have suffered serious injuries as the result of a defective electronic cigarette, there are a number of steps you can take to ensure that your legal rights are protected.
-First and foremost, get prompt medical attention and treatment for your injuries.
-A number of victims suffer severe injuries to their eyes, face and mouth, particularly if the device explodes as they are using it.
+Seek medical attention immediately: First and foremost, get prompt medical attention and treatment for your injuries.
+A few victims suffer severe injuries to their eyes, face, and mouth, particularly if the device explodes as they are using it.
 This could lead to permanent scarring or disfigurement.
 Users also face the risk of suffering burn injuries to other parts of their bodies.

-Explore your legal options: Contact an experienced e-cigarette lawsuit attorney who will conduct an independent investigation and hold the product manufacturers accountable for their negligence.
-In such cases, depending on the circumstances, there may be a number of potentially liable parties including the shop that sold you the product, the manufacturer of the e-cigarette, the company that made the battery or the charger.
+Explore your legal options: Contact an experienced e-cigarette injury lawyer who will conduct an independent investigation and hold the product manufacturers accountable for their negligence.
+In such cases, depending on the circumstances, there may be several potentially liable parties including the shop that sold you the product, the manufacturer of the e-cigarette, or the company that made the battery or the charger.

 The experienced Orange County vaping injury attorneys at Bisnar Chase will work diligently to ensure that you are fairly and fully compensated for your losses and that the negligent manufacturers are held accountable.

 If you or a loved one have suffered a personal injury due to a defective electronic cigarette, you may be entitled to compensation including medical expenses, lost income, hospitalization, rehabilitation costs, permanent injuries or disabilities, pain and suffering, and emotional distress.